-The preceding paragraph brutally summarizes arguments and evidence provided in a whole array of Indian environmentalist tracts.
-Simplifying still further, one might say that the key contribution of the Indian environmental movement has been to point to inequalities of consumption within a society (or nation).
-In this respect they have complemented the work of other services, and each in turn furnishes food and services to those above.
+The species of a layer are alike not in where they came from, or in what they look like, but rather in what they eat.
+Each successive layer depends on those below it for food and often for other services, and each in turn furnishes food and services to those above.
 Proceeding upward, each successive layer decreases in numerical abundance.
 Thus, for every carnivore there are hundreds of his prey, thousands of their prey, millions of insects, uncountable plants.
 The pyramidal form of the system reflects this numerical progression from apex to base.
 Man shares an intermediate layer with the bears, raccoons, and squirrels which eat both meat and vegetables.

 The lines of dependency for food and other services are called food chains.
-Thus soil-oak-deer-Indian is a chain that has now been largely converted to soil-corn-cow-farmer.
+Thus soiloak-deer-Indian is a chain that has now been largely converted to soil-corn-cow-farmer.
 Each species, including ourselves, is a link in many chains.
 The deer eats a hundred plants other than oak, and the cow a hundred plants other than corn.
 Both, then, are links in a hundred chains.
 The pyramid is a tangle of chains so complex as to seem disorderly, yet the stability of the system proves it to be a highly organized structure.
-Its functioning depends on the co-operation and competition of its diverse parts.
+Its functioning depends on the cooperation and competition of its diverse parts.